GwendolyneFreddy/Infinity-Animations/README.md

     - Externalized lists of creatures to be patched into arrays (built in "*gw_ia_humanoid_fixes_arrays.tph*" library) for easier maintenance.
     - Tutu variables: added missing tutu variable for BG kent and sailned files ("*GW_male_human_fighters*" array).
     - Integrated <a href="http://www.shsforums.net/topic/43531-ia-comments/page-3#entry549298">Lollorian's patch to correct loops</a> (male elf mages were not patched).
-    - Added two options to disable "*Male human fighters get the fighter instead of cleric animation*" for Flaming Fist members and "*Amnian guards get the Amnian soldier animation*" for Nashkel guards.
+    - Added two options to disable "*Male human fighters get the fighter instead of cleric animation*" and "*Female human fighters get the fighter instead of cleric animation*" features for Flaming Fist members and "*Amnian guards get the Amnian soldier animation*" for Nashkel guards.
 - [50] Distinctive Genies (t-genie.tpa)
      - Externalized lists of creatures to be patched into arrays (built in "*gw_ia_genies_arrays.tph*" library) for easier maintenance.
 - [100] Distinctive Fiends (t-fiend.tpa)